Azalea-Essentials/Azalea-Data-String-Analyzer/README.md

 # Azalea-Data-String-Analyzer
-Analyze and create data strings for v0.9 based versions of Azalea.
-Useful for making azalea-compatible addons
+Analyze and create data strings for Azalea Legacy.
+Useful for making azalea legacy compatible addons or just analyzing your server configuration if you want

-> I need a new name for azalea v0.9 based versions, maybe send a name to me on Discord?
+> **This is not how azalea legacy stores configuration.
+It is designed as an intermediate between azalea configuration and leaf configuration while converting.**

 ## Todo